offlineric/collabstyle/README.md

 p.s. you can find instructions for the firefox userchrome over here

 https://github.com/offlineric/this_repo_will_self_destruct/blob/master/README.md

-p.p.s. be sure to check out what Johnny is up to for some more next level shit. none of this happens without him
+p.p.s. be sure to check out what Johnny is up to for some more next level shit. none of this happens without him p.p.p.s. if you can't figure out how to put the settings for 4chan-x (important ones are persistant qr, no thread watcher, and some other stuff that i forget) you can use my [exported](https://raw.github.com/offlineric/collabstyle/master/settings.json) settings to save some time. warning: this will have some filters and stuff that you may not want.